bradgillap/somewhereinbetween/README.md

 ## Latest Release

+**1 Known CTD Bug**: When entering Solitude for the first time, the scripted sequence will CTD.
+I have narrowed this down to LUX plugin and have made a bug report.

 * S.I.B is without world edits, new items, quests.
 This is designed for the user to build upon.
 * Authors cut has my hand selected gameplay, quest, and recommendations already installed.